Viveksbawa/COMP2000/README.md

 - **AppNotifications**
    A demo showcasing how to implement notifications to alert users and navigate them to the relevant activity upon clicking the notification.
 - **SQLite**
-   Demonstrates how to use SQLite in Android for local database storage, covering SQLiteOpenHelper, database creation, CRUD operations, and using Cursor to retrieve data.
+   Demonstrates how to use SQLite in Android for local database storage, covering `SQLiteOpenHelper`, database creation, CRUD operations, and using `Cursor` to retrieve data.